erasifhamid/L-HiTS/README.md

 #
 Save models in "models" folder (Automatically saved on running "model_training" file)
 #
-Run "latentTestAE.ipynb"  to test on various latent dimensions
+Run "latentTestAE.ipynb"  to test on various latent dimensions.
 #
 Run ""LhitsvsZ_plot.ipynb"" to obtain the sensitivity analysis plot
 #
-Run "AEHITSplotting.ipynb" to reproduce main figures of KS and FHN.
+Run "AEHITSplotting.ipynb" to reproduce main figures (Figure 4 & Figure 5) of KS and FHN.
 #
-You need to change the system to "FHN" or "KS" to obtain the results of "FHN" or "KS"
+You need to change the system to "FHN" or "KS" to obtain the respective results of "FHN" or "KS" .

 # For any technical issues please contact on erasifhamid@gmail.com